-CAST (Coming Alive, Scheming Together) is what you get when you mix women + TED-style talks + a variety show with social justice flare + the Holy Spirit’s movement.
-It is an inclusive event series that connects justice-minded women who love Jesus.
+CAST (Coming Alive, Scheming Together) is an inclusive event series that connects justice-minded women who love Jesus.
+It is what you get when you mix women + TED-style talks + a variety show with social justice flare + the Spirit’s movement.
 We operate as a switchboard, connecting you with ideas, people, and organizations so you can plug in with your unique passions and gifts.

-CAST involves two parts: The first features speakers and artists who present on the theme; the second is a time to interact with presenters and participants to discuss and scheme together around what took place in the first part.
+CAST involves two parts: The first features speakers and artists who present on a common theme; the second is a time to interact with presenters and participants to discuss and scheme together around what took place in the first part.

 These are some of the conversations and concepts we’ll be exploring together at this three-hour inclusive event for justice-minded women who love Jesus.
 Join us as multiple presenters speak, sing, and perform on this theme in the first half, and then engage with us in immersive settings and conversations in the second half.